Thoughts on Motherhood So Far

 “The Attachment Parenting Book” by A Commonsense Guide to Understanding and Nurturing Your Baby” by Martha Sears RN and William Sears MD Frcp

 I returned to part-time work at home two weeks ago.
-By far the hardest part is hearing my 4-month-old cry in the other room as he gets used to his new caregiver for half of the day.
-I got so lucky finding a mother's helper on UrbanSitter who is also a mama.
+By far the hardest part is hearing my 4-month-old cry in the other room as he gets used to his new caregiver for half of the day, as to be expected by my cry-it-it out sensitivity.
+However, I got so so lucky finding a mother's helper on UrbanSitter who also happens to be a newish mama.
 She knows exactly how to soothe him, sing to him, change him, wear him in the carrier, and even shares tips that help me along the way.
+I look forward to their bond growing as time goes on, but it sure is hard to hand my baby to anyone else in these early days.

 I'll keep updating this blog with new thoughts as they unfold.
 I've been wanting a space to process what I'm experiencing and maybe help other new mamas down the line.